 Finding the right insurance for dental practices can be quite intimidating.
 While you are not only protecting yourself, your employees and the patients, you are also responsible for the building/office space, equipment, and all patient records.
 This is best done by obtaining a Business Insurance Plan that is tailored to your direct needs.

 Professional Liability Insurance

-This is one of the major coverage options that is highly sought out by many dental hygienists/assistance due to client personally sues you.
-Like the Business Insurance Plan, this type of coverage is tailored to protect the practitioners work.
-It covers defense costs and any judgments or settlement that result from the claims.
+This is one of the major coverage options that is highly sought out by many dental hygienists/assistance due to a client personally suing you.
+Like the Business Insurance Plan, this type of coverage is tailored to protect the practitioner’s work.
+It covers defense costs and any judgments or settlement that results from the claims.
 There is also coverage for lost wages due to the amount of time you are taken away from your practice to fight the case.